 And if you love the village feel and street art, explore the Butte aux Cailles.
 This tucked-away neighbourhood in Paris’s 13th arrondissement is a delight to stroll.

-7. Springtime In Paris: Visit The Parks
+7. Visit Paris’s Beautiful Parks

 The parks in Paris are an integral part of Parisian life.
 The classic green metal chairs and fountains are a gathering place for Parisians.
 Remember that Parisians live in apartments making their green spaces an important part of their everyday life.
 Springtime in Paris sees flowering trees along with stunning flower beds.
 Daffodils and hyacinths start the season!